COVID-19 Response Investment Incentive Policy

 Before you begin work you must:

-- get all operational works and compliance assessment approvals;
+- get all operational works and compliance assessment approvals (applicable to the conditions of approval);

 - comply with the relevant conditions of approval, including timing requirements;